 Shown are the latest kernel versions as of the 9th of January which have Meltdown and Spectre patches.

 Kernel versions can be found when running the `uname -r` command.

-After the kernel is installed one can find the kernel changelog with the following commands and see in the page table isolation has been activated:
+After the kernel is installed one can find the kernel/packages changelog and security info with the following commands and see in the page table isolation has been activated: